Getting Started with Hierarchy Budget

 Don’t judge.
 Just observe.

-Understanding the Pyramid Visualization
+Understanding the Hierarchy Visualization

 What the Fill Means

 • Empty/Low Fill: You set a target percentage for this need, but didn’t allocate resources toward it.
-The numbers show the gap.

 • Partial Fill: You’re meeting this need partially.
 The percentage shows how much.

 • Full/Overflow: You’re meeting or exceeding your target for this level.
-The pyramid shows where overflow is happening.

-Reading Your Pyramid
+Reading Your Hierarchy

 Bottom-heavy: Most resources going to physiological and safety needs.